Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/commands.md

 `up` and `deploy` emit `url` (deployment/production URL) and `logsUrl` when available:

 - Vercel: `logsUrl` is the Inspect URL.
 If the deploy stream doesn’t print it, the CLI falls back to `vercel inspect <url>` to resolve it.
-- Netlify: `logsUrl` points to the deployment dashboard, resolved from the site ID and latest deploy id.
+- Cloudflare Pages: `logsUrl` points to the deployment dashboard, resolved from the site ID and latest deploy id.

 Example (Vercel, up --json):